While you are considering the medical and emotional aspects of deciding to have surgery, you should also be sure to consider the financial aspects.

-- What are the qualifications for insurance coverage?
+- What is the maximum allowance for transplant on my insurance plan?

 - What is the lifetime maximum on my policy?

 - What is the annual out-of-pocket maximum amount?

 - Do I have adequate coverage for post-transplant medications?